fancybear69/go-to-rest/README.md

 # Go-To-REST API
-A REST API template with a load balancer.
+A REST API template with a load .

 ## Installation & Run